mincerafter42/mincerafter42.github.io/cuddle.md

 From <i>Still Sick</i>.

 ## A cuddly song {#a-cup-of-coffee-a-sandwich-and-you}
 I found the song <i>A Cup of Coffee, A Sandwich, and You</i> (1925); I think it's a nice cuddly song.
-Here's the lyrics; you can find the melody elsewhere on the Internet as I don't have a convenient MIDI prepared.
+Here's the lyrics, and you can [download the melody (MIDI, not made by me)](assets/a-cup-of-coffee-a-sandwich-and-you.mid):

 > In the movie plays of nowadays
 > a romance always must begin in June;